 Since February 15, 1965, the maple leaf has graced the centre of the Canadian flag; it is Canada’s best-known visual symbol, at home and abroad.

-The maple (genus Acer) was officially proclaimed the national tree of Canada on April 25, 1996.
+The maple tree (genus Acer) was officially proclaimed the national tree of Canada on April 25, 1996.